(All fields required)

 Please enter your name.

-The Cardiomyopathy department is home to specialists with a wide variety of backgrounds and areas of focus.
+Cardiomyopathy at Cincinnati Children's is home to specialists with a wide variety of backgrounds and areas of focus.
 As a team, this diversity makes us better prepared to care for your child’s unique needs.
-Learn more about our faculty and staff.

 Medical Director, Pediatric Heart Transplant Services